heyysudarshan/heyysudarshan/readme.md

 ### QnA

 Do you want to know more about me?
-Don't worry — here are some questions and my answers, so you can see if we vibe as co-developers.If you share the same preferences, then we’re even.
+Don't worry: here are some questions and my answers, so you can see if we vibe as co-developers.
+If you share the same preferences, then we’re even.
 Let’s work together and collaborate!

 **1) What's my favorite IDE?**